luischanci/luischanci.github.io/_pages/about.md

 ------
 Notes:

 1. I used to use [Google-sites](https://sites.google.com/site/davidchanci){:target="\_blank"}, but I am starting this new project using Github.
-Thus, this website is still under construction.
+Thus, this website is still under construction (you may find grammar mistakes, not working links, etc).

 2. Name and last name, two words each: <u><b>Luis David</b></u> + <u><b>Chancí Arango</u></b>.